 Solo episodes are great for weaving together disjointed podcast topics if you feel like things have been straying a bit.

-They can also be fantastic if you’ve put out a lot of content and are getting requests or suggestions for things you’ve already done — you can talk about your “top hits” and direct people to early podcasts that are of interest to a lot of your audience.
+Solo episodes can also be fantastic if you’ve put out a lot of content and are getting requests or suggestions for things you’ve already done.
+You can talk about your “top hits” and direct people to earlier podcasts that are of interest to your audience.

-Make sure it is focused completely on the audience you want to serve, and not on yourself, your brand, or your company.
+Make sure your podcast is focused completely on the audience you want to serve, and not on yourself, your brand, or your company.

 The person searching for helpful customer experience content will skip right past “Keep them Happy: brought to you by the experts at BlahBlah.”

-They’ll subscribe to “The Customer Experience Show” who’s podcast cover resonates with them and has nothing to do with you.
+They'll subscribe to "The Customer Experience Show" whose podcast cover resonates with them and has nothing to do with you.

-If you’re a company who’s ideal buyer is CIOs for example, that is your ideal guest for the show.
+For example, if you're a company whose ideal buyer is CIOs, a CIO is your ideal guest for the show.

 Why is your ideal buyer also your ideal show guest?: